cdapio/cdap/README.md

 ========

 Each example comes with ant build file.
-To build, you need to tell ant where the Bigflow API libraries are located (the default is ../.., which only works when the examples are built from within the distribution).
-If the BIGFLOW_HOME environment variable is set, then it is expected to contain the libraries.
-Otherwise, specify the libraries with ant -Dbigflow.lib=...
+To build, you need to tell ant where the AppFabric API libraries are located (the default is ../.., which only works when the examples are built from within the distribution).
+If the APP_FABRIC_HOME environment variable is set, then it is expected to contain the libraries.
+Otherwise, specify the libraries with ant -Dappfabric.lib=...

 If you want to override the naming convention for your Main class that is identified in the MANIFEST.MF file in your Flow's jar, you can do this